bobbyrathoree/RestaurantBusiness/README.md

 3. **Representation class:** which uses Jackson to perform JSON Serialization.
 4. **Resource class:** which makes use of Jersey to give life to our code.
 Here we give URI/Path to our APIs, eg. @GET, @PUT, @POST each followed by @Path and provide implementations for the same.
 5. **Health Check class:** which is a way of adding small tests to your application to allow you to verify that your application is functioning correctly in production.

-### One more class:
-1. DAO (Data Access Object) class: *What is DAO?* It is a object/interface, which is used to access data from database of data storage. *Why use it?* it abstracts the retrieval of data from a data resource such as a database.
-The concept is to **separate a data resource's client interface from its data access mechanism.**
-In English, it means that the source of the data can change.
-Consider, for example, that your application is deployed in an environment that accesses an Oracle database.
-Then it is subsequently deployed to an environment that uses Microsoft SQL Server.
-In order to prevent rewriting your application to use SQL Server instead of Oracle, DAO creates a layer between your application logic and the data access.